Why is it called AnonAddy?

 If you're concerned that your aliases are all linked by your username e.g. @johndoe.anonaddy.com, then you have a couple of options:

-- You can generate UUID aliases instead, these are all under the parent domain and cannot be linked to a user.
+- You can generate UUID or random word aliases instead, these are all under a shared domain and cannot be linked to a user.

 - You can add additional usernames and separate your aliases under your these. e.g. you could have one username for personal stuff, another for work, another for hobbies etc.

 Where is the server located?

 The server is located in Amsterdam, Netherlands with Greenhost.net.
 Greenhost focuses greatly on privacy and security and their servers run entirely on Dutch wind energy.

 It's good to keep your guard up when online so you should never trust anyone 100%.
 I'll try my best to be as honest and transparent as I can but if you still aren't convinced you can always just fire up your own server and self-host this application.
 You'll need to know about server administration and PHP.
 I'll be adding more details on how to do this soon.

 What is the maximum number of recipients I can add to an alias?

 The limit is currently set to 10 which should suffice in the vast majority of situations.

 When you delete your account the following happens: